Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Baseline results

-For the temporal action and sound localisation baselines, we use features extracted with pre-trained encoders.
-For video, we use TSP features extracted using a Resnet(2+1)D-34 model pretrained on ActivityNet~\cite{alwassel2021tsp}.
-The resulting features have 512-dim and an effective stride of 32 (corresponding roughly to one feature per second): every other input frame is skipped and the model performs a temporal downsampling of 16.

-For audio, we extract features using the S3D model pre-trained on AudioSet from MMV~\cite{alayrac2020self}, with window length of 960ms, window stride 16000.
+{\textbf{Temporal action localisation:}} We obtained baseline results for temporal action localisation using ActionFormer~\cite{zhang2022actionformer} with different pretrained features: TSP video features from~\cite{alwassel2021tsp} extracted using a Resnet(2+1)D-34 model pre-trained on ActivityNet, MMV audio features from~\cite{alayrac2020self} extracted using an S3D model pre-trained on AudioSet, and a multimodal input by concatenating the video and audio features.
+The video features have 512-dim and an effective stride of 32 (corresponding roughly to one feature per second): every other input frame is skipped and the model performs a temporal downsampling of 16.
+The audio features are extracted using a window length of 960ms, window stride 16000.
 The input audio is downsampled from 48khz to 16khz (keeping every third sample).
 This results in roughly 2 features per second, each of dimension 256.
 When using multimodal inputs, the video features are tiled over time (factor 2) to align them with the audio features.

+We trained the transformer blocks and the classification and regression heads to accommodate for the number of classes included in our dataset.
+The resulting mean average precision is included in Table~\ref{tab:action-sounds-map}, top.
+The baseline struggles mostly with rare action classes and pretend actions, which are confused with their non-pretend counterpart class.
+Using only the audio modality leads to very poor performance, whereas using multimodal inputs does not increase the performance significantly.

 Figure~\ref{fig:cm} shows the confusion matrix for the action localisation task, normalised by columns.
 It can be observed that the less frequent actions are often confused with more frequent ones and the model also confuses pretend actions with their non-pretend versions, \eg \textit{ironing something} vs \textit{pretending to iron something} or \textit{writing or drawing something} vs \textit{pretending to write or draw}.